kwallis/tneil.github.com/webworks/enhancementCandidates.md

 # BlackBerry WebWorks Enhancement Candidates

 Below are _**tentative candidates**_ for enhancements for BlackBerry WebWorks JavaScript APIs for BlackBerry Smartphones and Tablet OS.
 These comprise basically a "wish list" of features requested by the community.

+These lists do not include features that are already included in a planned release bundle.
+For a list of features currently included in a planned release please see [the Roadmap section](roadmap.html).

 ## Under active development without a specific target release